DUB - BUD

 KAYAK’s top tips for finding a cheap flight from Dublin to Budapest

-• Looking for a cheap flight from Dublin to Budapest?
-25% of our users found flights on this route for £131 or less one-way and £120 or less round-trip.
+• Looking for a cheap flight from Budapest to Dublin?
+25% of our users found flights on this route for £152 or less round-trip.

 • Contact Dublin Airport (DUB) OCS desk if you require assistance with mobility.
 There are free wheelchair services available on the departures floor of the airport terminal.
 It is advisable to contact them 48h before your departure.